Chudbrochil/music_classification_ann_cnn/README.md

 Run the Jupyter notebook corresponding to the type of network you want to use.
 The most realistic one to use is cnn_classify.ipynb.
 The very first cell will verify that you are using a CUDA-enabled GPU.
-If you are not, none of this will work.
+If you are not, this will be pretty slow.
 Inside the Jupyter notebook you will want to analyze the cell under "Build the CNN network".
 This cell will allow you to tune how many convolutions to use, what size of convolutions (3x3, 7x7, 11x11, etc.), how many layers to use as well as various techniques for reducing overfitting (dropout, batch_normalization, etc.).